Wine detail

 12.5%

-Right now: In 2026, the Domaine Fourrier Gevrey-Chambertin Clos Saint-Jacques Vieille Vigne 2016 has just reached its window-open date - the very threshold of its drinking window after ten years of bottle development.
+In 2026, the Domaine Fourrier Gevrey-Chambertin Clos Saint-Jacques Vieille Vigne 2016 has just reached its window-open date - the very threshold of its drinking window after ten years of bottle development.
+The 2016 Clos Saint-Jacques vintage rating of WS 97 ('fresh, juicy and elegant, revealing dark fruit flavors; spring frosts drastically reduced yields in some areas') reflects both the quality and the difficult context of a frost-reduced crop.
 In 2026, all the wine's complexity is present but coiled: wild cherry, crushed limestone, whole-cluster pepper, iron, and a finish described in the ground-truth notes as carrying the site's mineral signature for over a minute.
 This is genuinely one of the finest Clos Saint-Jacques bottles the cellar has ever seen.
 But the ground-truth drinking arc suggests 2028 as the more comfortable opener - in 2026 the wine is at the very threshold, requiring three hours of decanting and rewarding intellectual appreciation rather than pure pleasure.
 The peak window (2030-2045) promises something more expansive.
 Collectors should hold if they can; the hard-decline date of 2055 reflects a wine of exceptional structural depth.

 About Domaine Fourrier